 #2 – Reduce Background Noise

-Many don’t realize this but plants can actually help reduce the background noise, too.
+Many don’t realize this but plant bedrooms can actually help reduce the background noise, too.
 We already knew that trees next to roads have that ability, but recent studies showed that indoor plants can do much the same.
 They do that by absorbing and diffracting the noise coming from the outside.

 Some plants are capable of reducing ambient noise by as much as five decibels.
 A noisy place is always a distractive place, and having plants can alleviate that problem.
 The noise will completely disappear, obviously, but it will be reduced which can result in improved sleeping habits.

 The positive impacts that indoor plants can provide for the mind are well-documented.
 Plants can speed up the recovery time of hospital patients, and that has a lot to do with the mental aspects of the whole phenomenon.
 We are fascinated by plants and flowers.
 Their grace and beauty touches us.